DPI-WE/rails-organizing-js-code/content.md

 ![](assets/vanilla-js-example-2.gif)

 Now that this is working, let's refactor our code a bit for better organization.
-We can start by moving the CSS for `.hidden` to `app/assets/stylesheets/application.css`:
+We can start by moving the CSS for `.hidden` to `app/assets/stylesheets/application.css`.
+Make sure you have `<%= stylesheet_link_tag "application", "data-turbo-track": "reload" %>` in `app/views/layouts/application.html.erb` so it is compiled through the asset pipeline.

 ```css
 /* app/assets/stylesheets/application.css */